Logicify/angular-gmap/README.md

     $scope.gmap = gmap; //it's google maps object (not wrapped) };
 ```
-* css-options - is javascript object to inject css into map element
+* css-options - is javascript object is needed for to inject css into map element
 #### Simple example ####
 ```html
 <!DOCTYPE html>